Spine - 2026-05-15 - Journal Article; Randomized Controlled Trial; Comparative Study

-Cost-effectiveness of ABM/P-15 versus Allograft in Degenerative Spondylolisthesis Surgery: 10-year Follow-up on a Randomized Controlled Trial.
+Cost-Effectiveness of ABM/P-15 Versus Allograft in Degenerative Spondylolisthesis Surgery : Ten-Year Follow-Up on a Randomized Controlled Trial.

 Andresen AK, Carreon LY, Andersen MØ, Nielsen L, Sørensen J